dgelessus/NAGUS/docs/nagus/about.rst

 * Serving "secure" files (SDL, Python) via the :ref:`auth server <auth_server>` to support OpenUru external clients and H'uru clients without :option:`/LocalSDL`.
-* Missing vault features:
-  sending nodes (KI mail)
-  and marking node refs as seen
+* Marking vault node refs as seen
   (though other servers don't really implement that either).
 * Sending clients the list of avatars in an age instance and avatar join/leave updates.